-I don’t know if it’s turning 40, 50, or just waking up one random Tuesday and realizing your kids suddenly don’t need you to cut their pancakes anymore—but somewhere along the way, life gets very clear.
-And also a little ridiculous.
-Like, why did no one tell us these things earlier?
-I mean, I could’ve saved a lot of time, money, and emotional energy… not to mention a few questionable hairstyles.
+Life is weird.
+I don't know if it's turning 40, 50, or just waking up one random Tuesday and realizing your kids no longer need you to cut their pancakes, although they would love it if I did!!
+(Ha!)
+But at some point, it becomes very clear and I started to wonder why no one told me some of these things earlier … I could have saved a lot of time, energy, and emotional stress, not to mention questionable hairstyles.

-So I put together the list I wish someone had handed me years ago—preferably laminated, next to a glass of wine and a warning about low-rise jeans.
-These are the things women over 55 constantly say, “If I had only known…” And honestly, same.
+I made a list that I wish I could have received years ago.
+I would have loved to received it laminated with a glass of wine and a warning about low-rise jeans.
+These are all the things women over 55 say, “If I had only known…” Honestly, same.

 1. Your Time Is Actually Valuable